cdcksn/Fivetran-and-BigQuery/README.md

-# fivetran
+# Fivetran
-Demonstrations of Fivetran for ETL work
+Using Fivetran to connect Google Sheets data to Google BigQuery and then to Looker for Visualization

 Step 1:
 Set up a new Fivetran connection.
 Choose your source data.
 For this demo, we are using Google Sheets.